lindasz9/ai-learning-journey/notes/01-Machine-Learning/07-Hybrid-Learning-Techniques.md

 ### 🔹 How It Works

-1. The model is trained on a distribution of tasks, not just one task.
+1. The model is trained on multiple tasks, not just a single type.
 2. During training, it learns a *meta-policy* or initialization that allows quick adaptation.
 3. When presented with a new task, the model fine-tunes quickly with only a few examples or iterations.

-### 🔹 Use Cases
+### 🔹Applications

 - *Few-shot learning*
 - *Zero-shot learning*